AmatureJS/Interview-Questions/README.md

-# Interview-Questions
+#### Interview-Questions

 This repository will contain basic questions asked in an interview.
 It will be helpful for individuals who are looking for internships or freshers looking for jobs

 So here are the top 27 commonly asked Job Interview Questions and Answers Samples

-1. Can you tell me a little about yourself?
+**1. Can you tell me a little about yourself?**

-To respond, provide a brief overview of your professional journey, starting from how you entered your current field or career path.
-Highlight key achievements, significant career shifts, and conclude with what you aim to achieve next and why you're seeking new opportunities.
+To respond, could you provide a brief overview of your professional journey, starting from how you entered your current field or chose your career path?
+Along that focus on your key achievements and significant career shifts, and at the last conclude with what you want to achieve next and why you're looking for new opportunities.

-Example:
+**Example:**
-"I began my career in software development after earning my Computer Science degree in 2012.
-I've worked at Microsoft for the past eight years, where I advanced through three promotions and received two awards for excellence in software engineering.
-I'm now eager to join a smaller firm where I can take on more leadership roles and manage larger projects."
+_"I began my career in software development after earning my Computer Science degree in 2012.
+I've worked at Microsoft for the past eight years, advancing through three promotions and receiving two awards for excellence in software engineering.
+I'm now eager to join a smaller firm where I can take on more leadership roles and manage larger projects."_

-2. How did you hear about the position?
+**2. How did you hear about the position?**

 This straightforward question can significantly impact your chances if not answered properly.
 Be honest and concise.

 Example:
-"I saw the job listing on LinkedIn and was immediately intrigued by the role."
+_"I saw the job listing on LinkedIn and was immediately intrigued by the role."
-"A friend who works at your company mentioned this opening to me and encouraged me to apply because it aligns with my skills."
+"A friend at your company mentioned this opening to me and encouraged me to apply because it aligns with my skills."
 "I discovered this position through a job fair and found it aligned perfectly with my career goals."
-"I came across this job while browsing your company's careers page."
+"I found this job while browsing your company's careers page."_

 3. What do you know about our company?

 Demonstrate that you've researched the company by mentioning specific facts and asking a follow-up question to show your interest.

-Example:
+**Example:_**
 "I understand your company is a leader in cloud-based financial software.
 I noticed you recently acquired XYZ Corp to enhance your service offerings.
 Do you plan to expand this product line further?"
 "Your firm is renowned for its cutting-edge AI research.
 I read that you collaborate with several top universities.
 Are there any specific projects you're particularly excited about?"

-4. Why did you apply for this position?
+4. Why are you applying for this position?

 Show that you are selective and enthusiastic about this particular role and company.

 Example: